apache/parquet-java/README.md

 We've implemented this for 2 popular data formats to provide a clean migration path as well:

 ### Thrift
 Thrift integration is provided by the [parquet-thrift](https://github.com/apache/parquet-mr/tree/master/parquet-thrift) sub-project.
-If you are using Thrift through Scala, you may be using Twitter's [Scrooge](https://github.com/twitter/scrooge).
-If that's the case, not to worry -- we took care of the Scrooge/Apache Thrift glue for you in the [parquet-scrooge](https://github.com/apache/parquet-mr/tree/master/parquet-scrooge) sub-project.

 ### Avro
 Avro conversion is implemented via the [parquet-avro](https://github.com/apache/parquet-mr/tree/master/parquet-avro) sub-project.